juliahah/zero-net/README.md

 # Zero-net Analysis Repository

-This repository contains technical and critical research to support the Zero net project.
+This repository contains (technical) research to support the Zero net project.

 The contents here are meant to:
 - Document comparisons with mainstream platforms (YouTube)